drhelius/grpc-demo/README.md

 $ make install
 ```

-- In this demo the operator is run in the `grpc-demo` namespace which can be specified for all resources in `config/default/kustomization.yaml`:
+- This operator is expected to be run in the `grpc-demo` namespace.
+You can change it for all resources in `config/default/kustomization.yaml`:

 ```shell
 $ cd config/default/ && kustomize edit set namespace "grpc-demo" && cd ../..